UK Law Courses

 - Typical IELTS requirements: 6.5 overall, with no lower than 6.0 in any one component.

 If you need to improve your IELTS score ahead of beginning a Law degree, learn more about low cost and flexible part-time IELTS classes in London today.

 Please note that entry requirements vary for each UK university.

 Where can I study Law in the UK?

-To learn more about the best undergraduate Law courses in the UK, find details on the top ten ranking Law universities in the Guardian University Guide 2017 below:
+To learn more about the best Law courses in the UK, find details on the top ten ranking Law universities in the Guardian University Guide 2020 below:

 - University of Cambridge